GurinderBatth/GBFloatingTextField/README.md

 ## Credits

-Credits for the Secure Entry bug , and improving it with the help of [SkyFloatingLabelTextField] (https://github.com/Skyscanner/SkyFloatingLabelTextField).
+Credits for the Secure Entry bug , and improving it with the help of [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField).

 ## License